SKIN, AND CARE OF YOUR SKIN

 You will need to get naked and use a mirror if you don’t have a friend to assist you.
 For more on this excellent method, please read Black Salve on this site.

-2. Follow a complete nutritional balancing program, as this will help clear all cancer in the body.
+2. Follow a complete development program, as this will help clear all cancer in the body.

 3. Limited sun exposure is not a cause of melanoma, although some websites claim it is.
 In fact, melanoma is more common on sites that are not exposed to the sun, and those who get a little sun exposure tend to have less of this cancer, although they may get more of other types of skin cancers such as basal cell carcinomas.

 Therapy.
-If you are diagnosed with melanoma, a standard nutritional balancing program is not sufficient to correct it!
+If you are diagnosed with melanoma, a standard development program is not sufficient to correct it!